Leslie Hutchinson: Personal life

 He married Ella Byrd, a woman of African, English, and Chinese ancestry, in 1923 or 1924 in New York City.
 Their daughter, Lesley Bagley Yvonne, was born on 9 April 1926.
 He fathered seven further children with six different mothers.
 Gordon was born in August 1928, Gabrielle in September 1930, Jennifer in October 1939, Gerald and Chris in 1948, and Graham (Chris's full brother) in 1953, and Emma in April 1965.

-In 1930, one of Hutch's mistresses, British debutante Elizabeth Sperling, was discovered to be pregnant with his child.
+In 1930, one of Hutch's mistresses, British debutante Elizabeth Sperling, was discovered to be pregnant.
 Her family tried to hush up the affair, hastily marrying Sperling off to an army officer Col Arthur Corbett, and attempting to pass off the child as his.
 When the child was born, however, and discovered to be of mixed race, Corbett refused to acknowledge her as his own.
 She (Gabrielle) was put up for adoption and Sperling's outraged father, the former diplomat Rowland Sperling sued Hutch.

-Hutch is rumoured to have had a lengthy affair with the then-Lady Edwina Mountbatten.
-The rumour scandalised the British upper classes, becoming the subject of tabloid news, and an embarrassment to Lady Mountbatten's royal in-laws.
+Hutch is rumoured to have had a lengthy affair with Edwina Mountbatten, Countess Mountbatten of Burma.
+The rumour scandalised the British upper classes, becoming the subject of tabloid news, and an embarrassment to Mountbatten's royal in-laws.
 The Mountbattens sued the tabloids for libel.
 As a result of the scandal, Hutch was shunned by many of his former patrons, and his career was effectively over.

 Other reported mistresses were the Hollywood actresses Tallulah Bankhead and Merle Oberon.

 Hutch may have been bisexual and was alleged to have had relationships with Cole Porter and Ivor Novello.